 - They range in size from 3/4″ to 2 1/2″

-- These cicadas have a paid of antennae and six legs
+- These cicadas have a pair of antennae and six legs

 - Periodical cicadas appear in the hundreds or thousands per acre